jpravetz/epdoc-strava/README.md

 Credits
 -------

-The stravaV3api.js file is from github, but I can't remember the source.
-If you know, please let me know so I can add attribution.
-I found it easier to grab a copy of this source file, and then modify it as needed for this project.
+The stravaV3api.js file is originally from [mojodna](https://github.com/mojodna/node-strav3/blob/master/index.js) and has been modified.